SausageTaste/SausageTaste.github.io/_drafts/planar_reflection.md

 This game was released in 2004 and the reflection is just awesome.
 It can't be that Valve in the past somehow managed to implement ray tracing reflection that can run on old potato machines.

+While the water refleciton is nearly perfect, it is rather embarassing to see other materials with shininess.
+Look at the tile floor.
+The reflection is not even accurately positioned on the floor.
+The reflection image follows your view, just like how moon always stays same spot on the sky dome.

+Why didn't they just use the same reflection techonoly for the floor?
+It seems the way Valve implemented it's water reflection, has some kind of limitations.
 We will study how this kind of reflections were implemented, and learn why the technology is not used these days.

+Let's dig in to the world of *Planar Reflection*

+# Variety examples of planar reflections

+Along with Half-Life 2, there are many other games that uses this technique.

+This is from Grand Theft Auto V.
+You can find mirrors with perfect reflections in cloth stores arorund Los Santos.